mmillar-bolis/MDunmeris/documents/quintessence/index.md

 ## QUINTESSENCE

+__NOTE:__ Reddit has permanently suspended my account for posting this project.
+As such, I will no longer be able to answer questions related to it.
+I am very sorry.

 #### The Heirographa of the Codex Sinramus of Blessed ALMSIVI

 |                &#8203; | __Print Your Own Hardcopy__                                |